nick3703/Chicago-Data/README.md

 # Chicago-Data

-Data to Reproduce Analysis of Chapter 3
+Data to Reproduce Analysis of "A Class of Spatially Correlated Self-Exciting Statistical Models", by Clark and Dixon

 BayesINGARCHChi.R contains Rstan code for conducting Bayesian inference for an INGARCH model for Chicago Burglaries.